acmgroup/destinydocs/API/Quick Start Guide.md

 # What is Next?

-Take a look at our Postman Collection to try out the examples in the quick start guide.
+Take a look at our [API Quick Start Guide Postman Collection](Destiny%20API%20Quick%20Start%20Guide.postman_collection.zip) to try out the examples in the quick start guide.